Stochastic Submodular Bandits with Delayed Composite Anonymous Bandit Feedback: Introduction

 The main contributions of this paper can be summarized as follows

-\begin{itemize} \item We study the regret bounds for a stochastic CMAB problem with a monotone and submodular reward function (in expectation), cardinality constraint, and composite anonymous bandit feedback.
-The regret bound with delayed feedback has been studied for the first time for any CMAB problem with submodular rewards in this paper, to the best of our knowledge.
+{\bf 1.} We introduce regret bounds for a stochastic CMAB problem with expected monotone and submodular rewards, a cardinality constraint, and composite anonymous feedback.
+Notably, this paper marks the first study of the regret bound any CMAB problem with composite delayed feedback, including CMAB with submodular rewards.
+The analysis approach using the notion of upper tail bounds is novel, and has not been considered in any literature with delayed feedback.
+This approach allows for analysis of the composite anonymous delayed feedback, which was not studied for combinatorial bandits prior to our work.

-\item We study the ETCG algorithm, first proposed in \cite{nie22_explor_then_commit_algor_for}, and find its guarantee in the three delayed feedback models.
-The models are: bounded adversarial delay, stochastic independence delay, and stochastic conditional independence delay model.